-After the HRA, the ICP is the next key component of a member's enhanced care coordination within Cal MediConnect.
-As shown in Chart 2A, California performed on par with the national average for ICP completion within the required number of days.
-California was more successful on average when attempting to reach members, as shown in Chart 2B.
+After the HRA, the ICP is the next key component of an enrollee's enhanced care coordination within Cal MediConnect.
+As shown in Chart 2A, California performed slightly under the national average for ICP completion within the required number of days.
+California was more successful on average when attempting to reach enrollees, as shown in Chart 2B.

-Chart 2A: ICP Completion - Completed\\
+Chart 2A: ICP Completion - Completed

-Chart 2B: ICP Completion - Unable to Reach\\
+Chart 2B: ICP Completion - Unable to Reach

-\\ The ICP measures on which the data in Chart 2B were based were effective in late 2014.
-Cal MediConnect health plans first began reporting on these measures with the 2015 data.
+The ICP measures on which the data in Chart 2B was based were effective in late 2014.
+MMPs first began reporting on these measures with the 2015 data.